WHY SPINRAZA/PRESYMPTOMATIC STUDY

 100% (25/25) of presymptomatic infants were alive without permanent ventilation after a median follow-up of 4.9 years in the study.
 84% (21/25) never required respiratory intervention

-Respiratory intervention is defined as ventilation for ≥6 hours/day continuously for ≥7 days, or tracheostomy.
+Respiratory intervention was defined as ventilation for ≥6 hours/day continuously for ≥7 days, or tracheostomy.
+Permanent ventilation is defined as equal or greater than 16 hours/day continuously for greater than 21 days in absence of an acute reversible event or tracheostomy.

 The majority of presymptomatic infants achieved the following WHO motor milestones: